fix ave/histo command¶

 A histogram is simply a count of the number of values that fall within a histogram bin.
 Nbins are defined, with even spacing between lo and hi.
 Values that fall outside the lo/hi bounds can be treated in different ways; see the discussion of the beyond keyword below.

-Each input value can be an atom attribute (position, velocity, force component) or can be the result of a compute or fix or the evaluation of an equal-style or atom-style variable.
+Each input value can be an atom attribute (position, velocity, force component) or can be the result of a compute or fix or the evaluation of an equal-style or vector-style or atom-style variable.
 The set of input values can be either all global, all per-atom, or all local quantities.
 Inputs of different kinds (e.g. global and per-atom) cannot be mixed.
 Atom attributes are per-atom vector values.
-See the doc page for individual "compute" and "fix" commands to see what kinds of quantities they generate.
+See the doc page for individual “compute” and “fix” commands to see what kinds of quantities they generate.
+See the optional kind keyword below for how to force the fix ave/histo command to disambiguate if necessary.

 The input values must either be all scalars or all vectors (or arrays), depending on the setting of the mode keyword.